tt-rss/tt-rss.github.io/docs/API-Reference.md

 {"level":1}
 ```

-Whether tt-rss returns error for this method (e.g. version:1.5.7-and
+Whether tt-rss returns error for this method (e.g. version 1.5.7 and
 below) client should assume API level 0.

 ### getVersion